graft-community/docs/Guide_To_setting_up_graft-wallet-cli.md

 # NB NB NB Remember to back up your SEED and keep it safe. just type seed in the wallet and follow the prompts.

-FOr extra commands available just telp help and press enter inside the wallet.
+For extra commands available just type help and press enter inside the wallet.

 ## Staking your Supernode